 You said: Perhaps a little bit out of left field, but I love this book.
 It's simple, it's beautifully written and it's all about capturing a vanishing way of life as countryside farming turns to Victorian towns... really eloquent, really moving!

 We said: When proud and passionate Eustacia Vye marries Clym Yeobright, she believes she can finally leave her rural life at Egdon Heath behind.
 But their unhappy marriage causes a chain of events culminating in tragedy, and their realisation that their destinies cannot be controlled.

 You said: I chose this book because Eustacia Vye is misunderstood - as are many women.

 Linda M, Twitter

-We said: A Portrait of the Artist as a Young Man was Joyce’s first novel and details the young artist discovering his voice, craft and identity through his literary alter ego, Stephen Dedalus.
+We said: A Portrait of the Artist as a Young Man was James Joyce’s first novel and details the young artist discovering his voice, craft and identity through his literary alter ego, Stephen Dedalus.
 There are echoes of his techniques here before they are refined in his later works such as Ulysses and Finnegans Wake.

 You said: Joyce is not only the greatest stylist in English, but the novel contains one of the most complex discussions of aesthetics in the 20th century.

 Donald K, Twitter